 There's a visualisation technique called parallel coordintes that allows you to get an overview of many columns at the same time.
-You can read more about it here and the hiplot library offers a convenient way to use the technique from a jupyter notebook.
+You can read more about it on wikipedia.
+The hiplot library offers a convenient way to use the technique from a jupyter notebook.

 For this video you'll need to install the following dependencies;